aloima/tellydb/docs/COMMANDS.md

 **Returns**: `OK`
 **Behavior**:
 * If database cannot be found, throws an error.
+* If database cannot be created, throws an error.

 **Arguments**:
 - **database**: The name of the database to be used by client.